krisztin/cuddly-wixen/about.md

 ## From kittens to code

-When I moved to the UK I was delighted to learn you could work in the non-profit sector and did so as a Digital Officer for The Mayhew Animal Home.
+When I moved to the UK I was delighted to learn you could work in the non-profit sector and did so as a Website and Digital Officer for The Mayhew Animal Home.
 The position was a mix of digital marketing and web development.

 {% include img.html file='teapawty.jpg' alt='kitten teapawty' caption='Filming kittens: the career I’ve given up' %}